home-assistant/home-assistant.io/source/_integrations/neato.markdown

 You will have to enter a name, a description and your redirect URL.

 If Home Assistant runs on `https://hass.example.com` your redirect URL would be `https://hass.example.com/auth/external/callback`.

-Please note that you must use a secure redirect URL (`https://`).
+Please note that your instance must be accessible via HTTPS.
+However, your instance does not need to be exposed to the Internet.

 You have to select all three scopes (`public_profile`, `control_robots` and `maps`).